crweiner/hacktoberfest-swag-list/docs/list.md

     - Build an app using DocsGPT API.
     - Make non-code contributions like improving docs or creating a guide.
     - Improve UI/UX or design a new feature.
-    - Blog or create a video showcasing DOcsGPT
+    - Blog or create a video showcasing DocsGPT
-    - After contributing fill this [form](https://airtable.com/appikMaJwdHhC1SDP/pagoblCJ9W29wf6Hf/form)
+    - After contributing fill this [form](https://airtable.com/appikMaJwdHhC1SDP/pagoblCJ9W29wf6Hf/form).
 - **How to sign up**: No signup needed.
 - **Issues**: Check out [open issues](https://github.com/arc53/DocsGPT/issues?q=sort%3Aupdated-desc+is%3Aissue+is%3Aopen) and [roadmap](https://github.com/orgs/arc53/projects/2).
 - **Notes**: Read the [announcement post](https://github.com/arc53/DocsGPT/blob/main/HACKTOBERFEST.md) for more details.